QidiFeng/cnv_calling_QC_association/README.md

 2. Finalreport file.
 Finalreport format has a header which contains "SNP Name", "Sample ID", "Allele1 - Forward", "Allele2 - Forward", "Chr", "Position", "X", "Y", "B Allele Freq" and "Log R Ratio"; And they were seperated by tab.
 3. Phenofile. $phenofile should contain FID, IID, AFF, SEX, ancestry, CNV\_platform, C1, C2, C3, C4, C5 columns.Please use "cohort\*sampleid" as FID and IID.
 FID could be the same with IID.DO NOT use "\*" or "-" within cohort names or sampleid (please replace "\*" or "-" with "\_").
 4. Cohortlist.
 One cohort name each line.
 Cohort name should be consistent with cohort name in $phenofile.
-5. Please keep all codes in ./code directory and conduct commands under ./code directory.
+5. Except for cal\_gc\_snp.pl and compile\_pfb.pl, which were in penncnv installation package, please keep all codes in ./code directory and conduct commands under ./code directory, so that the related codes can be found automatically.

 # Part1: PennCNV and iPattern input preparation
+##This command process one cohort each time.
+If you have several cohorts, please repeatedly use this command to produce inputs for all cohorts.
 1. `perl 01_01_signalDensity_samplelist.pl $cohort_name $finalreport $phenofile $penndir $ipndir`

-notice: This command process one cohort each time.
-If you have several cohorts, please repeatedly use this command to produce inputs for all cohorts.
-Please use full directories for penncnv\_input\_dir and ipn\_input\_dir.
+notice: Please use full directories for penncnv\_input\_dir and ipn\_input\_dir.
 This script will produce signalfiles for penncnv under $penndir/$cohort/data, and snplist.txt, samplelist under $penndir/$cohort/data\_aux; Also it will produce all files needed for ipn under $ipndir/$cohort/data and $ipndir/$cohort/data\_aux
+example: `cd code/`

-example: `perl 01_01_signalDensity_samplelist.pl Ma_xajd finalreport.txt MA.phe /mnt/disks/sdb/1_sc_asia/pipeline/03_for_github/ /mnt/disks/sdb/1_sc_asia/pipeline/03_for_github/`
+example: `perl 01_01_signalDensity_samplelist.pl Ma_xajd ../example/finalreport.txt ../example/MA.phe /mnt/disks/sdb/1_sc_asia/pipeline/03_for_github/ /mnt/disks/sdb/1_sc_asia/pipeline/03_for_github/`

 2. `cd $penndir/$cohort/data_aux/`